dolph/recipes/pasta-carbonara.md

 In a pan over medium-low heat, gently saute until slightly crispy:

 - 1/2 tablespoon olive oil
-- 50 grams slab guanciale (or pancetta), sliced into 1/4" cubes
+- 50 grams pancetta, sliced into 1/4" cubes

 Toss to coat and remove from the heat: